The Magic School Bus Spins a Web

 Talk About It

-Ask: Where have you seen spiders or webs?
-Why do spiders live there? (insects, other prey are around) What would you like to know about spiders?
+Ask students: Where have you seen spiders or webs?
+Why do spiders live there?
+Are insects or other prey are around?
+What would you like to know about spiders?

 What to Do

 - Read Ms. Frizzle's Spider Rules (Field Log, page 2) aloud as a class.
 Note: The venoms of black widow and brown recluse spiders are dangerous, but both spiders have easy-to-identify markings.
 Neither will bite unless disturbed.
 They are found mostly around man-made structures.

 - In the field, hold dark-colored poster board behind webs to make them show up.
 Demonstrate how to use magnifiers.